ImperialCollegeLondon/US-covid19-agespecific-mortality-data/README.md

 - NY and NJ have a 1 day latency, meaning that the cumulative deaths we extract on day t are the cumulative deaths in day t-1
 - For Washington, the download URL keeps changing between using `-` and `_` separators.
 When there's an error, simply use the recommended line of code in `get_washington()`
 - For North Carolina, the total death number is updated daily, but the age death data is not updated daily
+- For Kansa, data has not been updated since 202-05-15

 ## Time series of extracted data as of 2020-05-12
 ![](figures/time.series_allstates.png)